UweAlex/NonlinearOptimizationTestFunctions.jl/README.md

 - **Zygote Hessian Tests**: Verification of compatibility with Zygote for computing Hessian matrices for selected functions (e.g., Rosenbrock, Sphere).
 - **Function-Specific Tests**: Individual test files (e.g., `brown_tests.jl`, `dejongf5modified_tests.jl`) verify function values, metadata, edge cases, and optimization results for each test function.

 The tests utilize `Optim.jl` for optimizations, `ForwardDiff` and `Zygote` for automatic differentiation, and handle special cases such as non-differentiable functions or numerical instabilities.
-Debugging outputs (e.g., using `@show`) assist in verifying optimization results, while warnings like "Kot am Duften" (Egon Wurm alerts) indicate potential metadata errors.
+Debugging outputs (e.g., using `@show`) assist in verifying optimization results, while some warnings indicate potential metadata errors.

 **Average Number of Tests per Function**: On average, each test function undergoes approximately 50–60 tests.
 This includes 5–10 tests for metadata and edge cases in function-specific test files (e.g., 23 tests in `brown_tests.jl`, 24 in `dejongf5modified_tests.jl`), 42–43 gradient accuracy tests per function (40 random points, 1 start point, and 1–2 bound points for bounded functions in `gradient_accuracy_tests.jl`), and 2–5 optimization and minimum validation tests in `minima_tests.jl`.---